Black Dresses: 2020: Peaceful as Hell and initial disbandment

-2021-present: Forever In Your Heart and Forget Your Own Face
+2021-2022: Forever in Your Heart and Forget Your Own Face

-On February 14, 2021, the duo released their fifth studio album, Forever in Your Heart, announcing it 30 minutes prior to its release.
+On 14 February 2021, the duo released their fifth studio album, Forever in Your Heart, announcing it 30 minutes prior to its release.
 Despite the release, the group stated "We're no longer a band unfortunately.
 Regardless, we've decided to keep putting out music."
 Ten days later, Backxwash announced the tracklist for her album I Lie Here Buried with My Rings and My Dresses, which was to feature Rook and McCallion on separate tracks, although after tracklist changes McCallion did not appear on the album.

 In August 2021, Black Dresses' music returned to streaming services.
 In December 2021, Black Dresses appeared on the holiday compilation album Christmasasaurus X2 with their version of the song "We Are Children of the Light" by Eugene O'Reilley.

-On February 14, 2022, the duo released their sixth studio album, Forget Your Own Face, exactly one year after their previous album released, to overall positive reception.
+On 14 February 2022, the duo released their sixth studio album, Forget Your Own Face, exactly one year after their previous album released, to overall positive reception.
 Hannah Jocelyn on Pitchfork stated: "For a band that often writes about internalized shame and self-loathing, the resentment at the heart of this record feels more outwardly pointed."
-On September 30, 2022, the duo released a cover of the Scene Queen's "Pink Panther".
+On 30 September 2022, the duo released a cover of the Scene Queen track "Pink Panther".
+An announcement was posted on their Twitter for their cover of "Kill All Your Friends", which was released the same day on 17 October 2022.

+2023-2024: Laughingfish and final disbandment

+On 3 May 2023, Black Dresses posted an announcement for a new single titled "Gutz" featuring Rirugiliyangugili.
+The music video for the song was released the next day on 4 May 2023.
+That August, they collaborated with Canadian Electro-pop band Purity Ring for their single "Shines".
+They released a remix of "Got Damn Star" by So Drove on 29 September 2023, which features Kevin Jz Prodigy, Kornbread Jeté, and Yung Onyx.

+The duo released their seventh studio album, Laughingfish, on 20 May 2024.
+Upon release, they announced that it would be their final album.